 A few things to keep in mind:

-- The Internal Revenue Service (IRS) is responsible for the timing, amount and distribution of these payments, and has stated that payments will be sent in waves over the course of multiple weeks into July 2020.
+- The Internal Revenue Service (IRS) is responsible for the timing, amount and distribution of these payments, and has stated that payments will be sent throughout January 2021.

 - The IRS will distribute payments using the information that the IRS has on file for each eligible individual or family.